 - gift and support charities helping people, animals, the world around us

 Okay, this is starting to sound like a self-help book but the point is that you can attach whatever meaning you want to Christmas.

 The reality-check is that Christmas doesn’t have to mean what the billion dollar industries tell us it means and it doesn’t have to mean what it meant to you before.
-You can change what Christmas means to you.

 By reminding yourself of everything you’re gaining by staying sober, you stay more motivated.

 It helps to record all your little and big wins every day that you stay alcohol-free.
 Acknowledging and celebrating your successes makes you feel good about yourself and when you’re feeling good about yourself it’s easier to keep going.

 Sometimes, people fear what they’re missing out on when they’re not drinking but the truth is that they miss out on more when they are drinking.
 By putting your focus into everything you’re gaining by staying sober, you’re more likely to feel positive, confident and energised.